 Under certain conditions, negative income of the company that has not been offset against current year positive income can be carried forward or back into other assessment periods.
-Loss carry-backs to the immediately preceding assessment period are only permissible up to &1,000,000 (&511,500 until 2012) for corporate income tax but not at all for trade tax purposes.
+Loss carry-backs to the immediately preceding assessment period are only permissible up to $\leq 1,000,000$ ( $\leq 511,500$ until 2012) for corporate income tax but not at all for trade tax purposes.
 Negative income not offset against positive income for corporate income and trade tax purposes can be carried forward to following taxation periods (tax loss carry-forward).
-If in such following taxation period the taxable income or the taxable trade profit exceeds the &1,000,000 threshold (up to which such income can be offset with the tax loss carry forward in full), only 60% of the excess amount can be offset by tax loss carry-forwards.
+If in such following taxation period the taxable income or the taxable trade profit exceeds the $\leq 1,000,000$ threshold (up to which such income can be offset with the tax loss carry forward in full), only 60% of the excess amount can be offset by tax loss carry-forwards.
 The remaining 40% of the taxable income is subject to tax in any case (minimum taxation - Mindestbesteuerung).
 Unused tax loss carry-forwards can, as a rule, be carried forward indefinitely and deducted pursuant to the rules set out regarding future taxable income or trade income.
-However, if more than 25% or more than 50% of the company's share capital or voting rights respectively is/are transferred to a purchaser or group of purchasers within five years, directly or indirectly, or if a similar situation arises (harmful share acquisition - schädlicher Beteiligungserwerb), the company's unutilized losses and interest carry-forwards (possibly also EBITDA carry-forwards) will be forfeited in part (in case of the transfer of a participation of more than 50%) or in full (in case of the transfer of a participation of more than 50%) and cannot be offset against future profits unless one of the specific exceptions under section 8c of the German Corporate Income Tax Act applies or the specific circumstances of the new loss carry forward provision (section 8d of the German Corporate Income Tax Act) which recently came into force also for the assessment period 2016 are fulfilled.
+However, if more than 25% or more than 50% of the company's share capital or voting rights respectively is/are transferred to a purchaser or group of purchasers within five years, directly or indirectly, or if a similar situation arises (harmful share acquisition - schädlicher Beteiligungserwerb), the company's unutilized losses and interest carry-forwards (possibly also EBITDA carry-forwards) will be forfeited in part (in case of the transfer of a participation of more than 25% but no more than 50%) or in full (in case of the transfer of a participation of more than 50%) or in full (in case of the transfer of a participation of more than 50%) or in full (in case of the transfer of a participation of more than 50%) or in full (in case of the transfer of a participation of more than 50%) or in full (in case of the transfer of a participation of more than 50%) and cannot be offset against future profits unless one of the spec